merely-useful/py-rse/index.md

 !final.dat      # except final.data
 ```

-The exclamation point `!` includes a previously-excluded entry.
+The exclamation point `!` includes a previously excluded entry.

-Note also that if we have previously committed `.dat` files in this repository
+Note also that if we have previously committed `.dat` files in this repository,
 they will not be ignored once these rules are added to `.gitignore`.
 Only future `.dat` files will be ignored.